decred/politeia/politeiawww/cmd/politeiawwwcli/README.md

 ## Available Commands
 ```
+activevotes        Retrieve all proposals being actively voted on
+castvotes          Cast ticket votes for a specific proposal
 changepassword     change the password for the currently logged in user
 changeusername     change the username for the currently logged in user
+faucet             use the Decred testnet faucet to send DCR to an address
 getcomments        fetch a proposal's comments
 getproposal        fetch a proposal
 getunvetted        fetch unvetted proposals